-The tool only recorded about one-fifth of the bird sounds that a human listener recorded.
+The tool only recorded about one-sixth of the bird sounds that a human listener recorded.
 This is not a problem, as the PUC is intended to be used to record changes and trends, not actual numbers.
+It is in the same range as other studies (Cole et al. 2022).

 The BirdWeather PUC did identify a very large proportion of the bird sounds it "heard" correctly.
 In the conducted checks it was around 98 percent.
+It is higher than in as other studies (Cole et al. 2022).

 This does not mean that the PUC does not make incorrect identifications.
 But it does not matter when the purpose of using the tool is to follow changes in the number of individuals of common bird species and when many thousands of sound identifications are used.

 The human listeners are not perfect either.
 Not all bird sounds that it is possible to hear are recorded.
-The human listeners are making misidentifications too.
+Human listeners are making misidentifications too.
 And human listeners, as well as the PUC tool, even record bird sounds that are not there.